Becoming a Teacher is Possible with Residency Awards & Financial Aid

 Upon graduation, you’ll begin your career as a master’s level teacher.
-You’ll become an official Chicago Public Schools teacher and union member, placed into an AUSL-managed school or CPS high need partner school.
+Chicago Teacher Residency graduates are qualified to become an official Chicago Public Schools teacher and union member, with a starting salary of over $70,000.

 Begin Your Application